timvanderzee/ISB2025/Part 2 - OpenSim/README.md

 Optional tasks:
 -	Run the Section titled “Assignment 2.2.3: compare the rate functions”.
 This will generate a figure of the rate functions before and after fitting parameters.
--	Explore how changing the weight vector w affects the ability to fit force-velocity versus short-range stiffness properties.
+-	Explore how changing the weight vector w affects the fit of the force-velocity curve versus relative short-range stiffness.
 After changing the weight vector, re-run the Section titled “Assignment 2.2.1: fit model parameters”.

 Question: Given the default selection of parameters (i.e. f, k11, k22, k21), is it possible to simultaneously fit force-velocity and short-range stiffness curves?